 How do you determine what an NPS score between -100 and +100 means for your organization?
 It is important that the objectives for your organization are realistic but also challenging.
-Blindly staring at benchmark figures makes little sense.
+Blindly staring at benchmark numbers makes little sense.
 There are many factors that influence the scores, which means that the absolute value will not always correspond to your own NPS calculation.
-It is also important that you look not only at the score itself, but at the trend.
-That says so much more than just a figure as a snapshot.
+It is also important that you look not only at the score itself, but also at the trend.
+That says so much more than just a number as a snapshot.

 Research results are also an extremely useful tool as input to formulate goals and targets.
 Understand what underlying processes are needed for improvement.
 In calculative metrics such as the NPS, an increase of 10 points per year is a relatively simple goal when your score is -50, but this becomes more difficult when you are already at +80, for example.
 First, formulate an objective for your organization as a whole and also an NPS objective per employee, job level, or department.
 This score can also be used as a KPI for your bonus system to reward your employees with fair bonuses.

-How to improve NPS
+How to improve NPS?

 You do this by facilitating your employees on the basis of the NPS measurements.
 Do not use scores to assess your employees, but rather to motivate them.
 Do not punish your employees, but support them with NPS.
 Organize your processes and systems so that your employees have continuous access to customer feedback linked to customer data.
-For example, via an app on their smartphone where they can see their NPS results in real-time and the experiences described by the customers themselves.
+For example, via an app on their smartphone where they can see their NPS results in real time and the experiences described by the customers themselves.

 How to get the most out of NPS?
-Download ten tips from Carglass.
+Download Ten Tips from Carglass.

 A good system for measuring Customer Experience automatically links collected feedback to your internal customer and employee data, so that this information can be directly translated to follow-up actions per department, per location, or per individual employee level.
 Through automatic push reports, dashboards, and trigger mails, your organization will receive continuous insight into the NPS and the follow-up actions that are required.
-It then becomes a system with which you can adjust organization based on the Voice of Customer to increase customer loyalty (NPS).
+It then becomes a system with which you can adjust the organization based on the Voice of Customer to increase customer loyalty (NPS).